 The most important thing to realize about a payment plan with our law firm is that we work for you.
 We do not set the payment terms because we want to come up with something that is affordable for you.
 If you choose to pay some amount up front as a retainer, and are filing bankruptcy via chapter 7, the final cost will be around $2,000.
 We can work together with you and make a payment plan that makes sense with your budget.
 There is no minimum payment, but we realize that the goal is to get you the ultimate relief that comes with the actual bankruptcy filing with the court, so the goal is to pay as much as you can, but not to make it so difficult that you are still experiencing huge money problems.
 There is no interest and there are no fees with payments as the payments are made timely each month.

 Chapter 13 Terms

 If you file for chapter 13 bankruptcy protection, the process can be ever so simple.
-With $550 as a down payment with the balance for the legal fees paid from the bankruptcy trustee as described by the bankruptcy court out of your monthly repayment plan.
+With a down payment with the balance for the legal fees paid from the bankruptcy trustee as described by the bankruptcy court out of your monthly repayment plan.

 Qualifications for This Program

 If you are wondering about qualifying for this $500 Bankruptcy Down Payment Program, your requirement is to be employed with regular income.
 If that were not the case, you would not be in a position to make remaining monthly payments.
 That is why chapter 13 is often called a wage-earner’s bankruptcy.

 While there is not a lot of margin in our pricing, we do offer a discount for paying up front.
 Will get you a chapter 7 discount we give you the rate of $100 off.
 You may even cover for the amount fully through simple, convenient advance payments.
 By Rick Weaver.